ksingh66/Q-RTX/README.md

 ### Running Simulations

-1. Click the "Run Simulation" button to execute the quantum circuit on your GPU.
+1. Click the "Run" button to execute the quantum circuit on your GPU.

 2. The simulation results will display the measurement outcomes as a histogram, showing the probability distribution of possible states.